ljpetkovic/OCR-cat/eval_ALTO/README.md

 ### Introduction

-In this phase, the OCR output (text + typographical information) is exported from Transkribus into ALTO-XML format (at the word level), in order to be further processed and injected into the GROBID-dictionaries.
+In this phase, the OCR output (text + typographical information) is exported from Transkribus into the ALTO-XML format (at the word level), in order to be further processed and injected into the GROBID-dictionaries.
 However, we have noticed two problems that prevent this injection:<br>

-* the XML structure of exported files did not correspond to the structure which could be accepted by the GROBID-dictionaries;<br>
+* the ALTO-XML structure of the exported files did not correspond to the structure which could be accepted by the GROBID-dictionaries;<br>
 * the markup is stored in attribute values, and such a design is fundamentally flawed (e.g.`<String CONTENT="&lt;b&gt;Août"`, where `&lt;b&gt;` is equivalent to the tag `<b>` indicating the word in bold).<br>

 ### Redesigning the ALTO-XML files

-After the initial experimenting with the XSLT transformations, we have mitigated the problem with the structure, but the attribute values indicating the font were not always correctly assigned (e.g. `<String CONTENT="Août" STYLEREFS="FONT2"` is incorrect - the value `FONT1` should be assigned to the attribute `STYLEREFS ` instead of `FONT2`):
+After the initial experimenting with the XSLT transformations, we have managed to mitigate the problem with the structure, but the attribute values indicating the font were not always correctly assigned (e.g. the `<String CONTENT="Août" STYLEREFS="FONT2"` part does not correspond to the `&lt;b&gt;Août` &mdash; the value `FONT1` should be assigned to the attribute `STYLEREFS ` instead of `FONT2`):

 The original (flawed) structure of the ALTO-XML file: